JuliaData/DataFrames.jl/docs/src/lib/metadata.md

 # Operations that drop table and column level metadata

-* broadcasting (except for broadcasting assignment into a data frame in which case table level metadata and column level metadata for columns that are not changed is preserved)
+* TODO (this might change): broadcasting (except for broadcasting assignment into a data frame in which case table level metadata and column level metadata for columns that are not changed is preserved)